-I’m sure you will agree it can be very difficult to chose someone to create a dental website for your business.
-Some may even say its as excruciating as tooth ache (I’ll stop the jokes here).
+I’m sure you will agree it can be very difficult to choose someone to create a dental website for your business.
+Some may even say it’s as excruciating as toothache (I’ll stop the jokes here).

 Or is it?

 There are a few different options when it comes to having a dental website made for your business.

 In this post, I will tell you exactly what you will need to know in order to get the best deal for your budget.

 No one in life likes paying more than they have to for a service, I certainly don’t.

 Web design however can be a difficult business to understand.
 You can get websites that cost nothing at all, and you can get websites that cost £100,000+